SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 Our geographical purview encompasses Northeast Asia, Southeast Asia, South Asia, and Central Asia.

-Typically, one or more of the six issues published annually are organized around a particular theme.
+Special issues organized around particular themes are published in virtual form on ScienceDirect.
 Proposals for themed issues by scholars interested in serving as guest editors may be submitted to the Editor-in-Chief.